-This year’s virtual ARCOS Summer UNtensive, We’re Not Going Back, will be facilitated by anti-racist body-based artist agitators Kai Hazelwood and Sarah Ashkin of Practice Progress.
-Kai and Sarah are offering three intertwining streams each including guest artists, through which participants can craft their own experience.
-Over the five day gathering participants will co-learn, co-dream, co-manifest forward into the future we need and deserve.
-Let’s all get free.
+ARCOS’s virtual UNtensive: We’re Not Going Back in June 2021 was facilitated by anti-racist body-based artist agitators Kai Hazelwood and Sarah Ashkin of Practice Progress.
+They offered three intertwining streams, each including guest artists, through which participants crafted their own experience.
+Over the five day gathering participants co-learned, co-dreamed, co-manifested forward into the future we need and deserve.

 COURSE 1: Embodied Anti-Racist Practice (10a–12p PST / 12p–2p CT)

 Monday 6/14 – Thursday 6/17: Black Indigenous and People of Color Affinity Circle led by Kai Hazelwood

 BIPOC do not need to be educated about race—our lives are education enough.
 Instead, we create space for BIPOC to develop personal and community safety, healing and pleasure.

 Monday 6/14 – Thursday 6/17: White Working Group led by Sarah Ashkin

 These groups use embodied learning to support white people in developing their personal and relational anti-racist analysis without the hazards to BIPOC that accompany white people learning in multi-racial settings.
 (Monday 6/14–Thursday 6/17)

 Friday 6/18: Multiracial Coalition Practice led by Kai Hazelwood and Sarah Ashkin

 We lay the foundation for trust and accountability in order to create new patterns of action and change.Sustained Relationships.
 Undoing white supremacy takes endurance.
 We include thoughtful follow up communication, suggestions for continued learning, and invite our partners to continuously reengage with us to build community and deepen the results of our work.